OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:25

-When they found Him on the other side of the sea, they asked Him, “Rabbi, when did You get here?”
+When they found Him on the other side of the sea, they asked Him, “Rabbi, when did You arrive here?”

 ## John 6:26